 The larva of a frog is referred to as a tadpole, and they look similar to small fish.
 Tadpoles have small gills and a tail, along with a mouth.
 Tadpoles don’t tend to move around much at first, staying stationary for the first couple weeks after hatching.
 They often filter-feed on algae and other plant debris, so at this stage they are herbivores.
 At a certain point, the tadpoles will finish absorbing the remaining yolk from the egg and become strong enough to move around on their own.

 Over time the tadpoles will develop their hind legs.
 As this happens their body elongates to compensate for their legs and their diet becomes more varied.
 They are now capable of eating larger plant matter and even insects.
 This often happens within 6 to 9 weeks of hatching.
-The interior organs of the tadpole change as well, lungs begin to develop in preparation for them to breath air while on land.
+The interior organs of the tadpole change as well, lungs begin to develop in preparation for them to breathe air while on land.

 As the tadpole transitions into a young frog, its front limbs grow out.
 The tadpole also loses its tail, as it will not need one once its legs are fully developed.
 Skin also grows over the gills.
 These young frogs are sometimes called froglets, and they look more or less like adult frogs except their legs are smaller and they still have stubby tails.